gitlabhq/gitlabhq/doc/user/project/import/github.md

 [GitHub Importer](../../../development/github_importer.md "Working with the GitHub importer") developer documentation.

+For an overview of the import process, see the video [Migrating from GitHub to GitLab](https://youtu.be/VYOXuOg9tQI).

 ## Import your GitHub repository into GitLab

 ### Using the GitHub integration